Dementia is a progressive disorder that affects how your brain works and in particular the ability to remember, think and reason.

 It is not a disease in itself – but a group of symptoms that may accompany a number of diseases that affect the brain.

 The most common of these is Alzheimer’s disease.
-Another is vascular dementia which can develop following a strike or mini stroke or if there is blood vessel damage that interrupts the flow of blood to your brain.
+Another is vascular dementia which can develop following a stroke or mini stroke or if there is blood vessel damage that interrupts the flow of blood to your brain.
 Other types of dementia include – dementia with Lewy bodies and frontotemporal dementia.

 Dementia is not a consequence of growing old but the risk of having dementia increases with age.